-The first habit that you need to start getting into if you want to succeed in school is prioritization.
+The first habit that I would suggest practicing — that is, if you want to succeed in school — is prioritizing.
 Write down everything that you need to do for the day on a sticky note or whiteboard.
 This helps to provide you with a sense of focus and structure.

 Habit 2: Don’t cram.

 That’s right — don’t cram.
 It’s futile and never works, so always begin studying days and weeks in advance.

 If I failed a test, I’d be lying to myself if I said that I studied “as much as I could.”
 Really, that’s a simple rationalization for how much I didn’t study.

 Ninety nine times out of one hundred, the reason you perform poorly on an exam has nothing to do with the difficulty level of the class, the professor who teaches the class, or even your work ethic.
 The main culprit in this scenario is the degree to which you were distracted at the time of studying for the recently failed exam.

 Distractions are the biggest problems you face in school because they consume large portions of time that could otherwise be spent expanding your knowledge.
 For instance, you could be intensely focused on rereading a chapter in your anthropology textbook.
 All of a sudden, you’re notified of a new video in your subscription feed on YouTube.
 And there goes 15 precious minutes of your day.